ResEng-OpenFOAM/assignment-04-meshing-for-res-eng-tasks/README.md

 > 1000 meters long domain with a width of 0.1 can be tricky.

-5. Run `checkMesh` as usual and pay close attention to the the reported aspect ratio.
+5. Run `checkMesh` as usual and pay close attention to the reported aspect ratio (around 9.7).
 Do secondary directions get involved in the calculation of this metric even though the mesh is 1D?

 ## Advanced-level skills